 Researchers know certain plant compounds can destroy bad cells without harming healthy ones.
 Of those compounds, studies show fisetin as the most effective.
 It increases antioxidant defense.
 So much so, in fact, in old mice, fisetin cleared senescent cells and increased their lifespan by over 10%.
 In other research, fisetin extended the lifespan of yeast by more than 50%.
 Still, more research showed it added to the lifespan of fruit flies by more than 20%.
 Impressive.
 So impressive that these results have led to more research, including a clinical trial now underway to see if it can reduce inflammation and improve frailty and bone health in older adults.
 Explaining it all can get a lot more complicated, but that’s the big takeaway in my book.

 Where Can I Get Fisetin?

 Well, the easiest way to get more fisetin in your body is to increase your intake of various fruits and vegetables.
-Scientists measure its concentration in those foods, then express that in micrograms per gram (the list below is in freeze-dried food, so keep in mind the amounts may vary in fresh fruits and veggies, depending on their growing conditions).
+Scientists measure its concentration in those foods and express it in micrograms per gram (the list below is for freeze-dried food, so keep in mind the amounts may vary in fresh fruits and veggies, depending on their growing conditions).